sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/repo-management/processes.md

 We provide two primary ways of requesting support from Repo Management:

 1. The [#repo-management](https://sourcegraph.slack.com/archives/C02EDAQAJQZ) channel in Slack is our preferred method of receiving support requests.
 If your support request is a simple question, post in the channel.
 You don’t have to provide a GitHub issue or any other artifact.
-If your support request is more than a question (e.g. customer bug, deep dive required, high priority ask), follow the support [request guidelines below](#support-requests-guidelines)
+If your support request is more than a question (e.g. customer bug, deep dive required, high priority ask), follow the support [request guidelines](#support-request-guidelines) below.

 2. If you are unsure whether Repo Management is the right team, or it impacts multiple teams, you can post in the [#ask-product-eng](https://sourcegraph.slack.com/archives/C022SPMNR0W) channel.
 We recommend posting in [#repo-management](https://sourcegraph.slack.com/archives/C02EDAQAJQZ) instead if you are confident that Repo Management is the right owner as we do not review the #ask-product-eng channel as quickly.